 Dangerous Identity Divisions

 Certainly, there’s value in recognising shared and unique experiences of discrimination across various social groups.
 However, the identity-driven framework of woke-ism often pits groups against one another, fostering a sense of competition for recognition and resources.
-This zero-sum mindset conveys a discouraging message: people from different identity groups are fundamentally unable to understand each other.
-Such a narrative not only deepens divisions but also undermines efforts to build coalitions across identities—efforts that are crucial for addressing the tangible outcomes of discrimination and achieving equality.

 You are who we say you are!

-The woke movement ties belonging and social recognition to fixed identity categories.
 This may resonate with those who define themselves primarily by the characteristics they were born with.
 But for others, this approach feels alienating.
 It forces people into rigid categories that often create stark divisions between “haves” and “have-nots.”
-In this worldview, identity isn’t just a way of understanding society—it becomes a non-negotiable framework for how one must engage with it.
-Those who resist these rigid categories often face backlash, accused of betraying their ‘assigned’ identity group.
+In this worldview, identity is a non-negotiable framework for how one must engage with it.
+Those who resist these rigid categories often face backlash, accused of betraying their ‘assigned’ identity group or face being labelled as racist, inconsiderate and subject to being ‘cancelled’.

 What’s most troubling about this shift is how it often diminishes the importance of individual experiences in the fight against discrimination.
 Instead, the focus turns to broader, identity-based narratives that can overshadow the nuance and diversity of personal stories.
-This risks undermining the role of individualism in creating truly inclusive communities—communities that respect and value all members regardless of their race, gender, or sexual orientation.

 Belonging is more than Identity